gradle/gradle/design-docs/parallel-task-execution.md

 - Old Maven plugin is not safe to use concurrently
 - Incorrect logging from ProgressLogEventGenerator if start and end events for different operations interleave leading to reporting incorrect task status, e.g. saying that a task was up-to-date when actually a different task was up-to-date.

-## Overlapping task outputs detection

-- Output of one task that is a symlink linking to an output or a descendant of an output of another task does not prevent these tasks from being run in parallel

 ## Task inputs

 - Tasks may call convention mapped getters that are not threadsafe, which the task impl can't know about (e.g. default dependency pattern used by code quality plugins to provide default impl)